Along the former Leicester and Swannington Railway from West Bridge to Desford, 1960s.

 Robert Stephenson design lifting bridge over Grand Union Canal, West Bridge, Leicester and Swannington Railway.

-5-of-24) Railway lifting bridge over the Grand Union Canal leading from the main line to sidings and a warehouse behind the photographer, West Bridge, Leicester, 16/10/1965.
+5-of-25) The railway lifting bridge over the canal with track leading from the main line to sidings and a warehouse behind the photographer, next to West Bridge, Leicester, 16/10/1965.
 Built by the Leicester and Swannington Railway, it is said to based on a design by Robert Stephenson, and is here out of use and raised on wooden blocks.
-There is interesting information about this bridge and its operation in the ‘General Notes’ section of the ‘Movable Bridges in the British Isles’ website on the page at http://www.movablebridges.org.uk/BridgePage.asp?BridgeNumber=1396.
+There is interesting information about this bridge and its operation in the ‘General Notes’ section of the ‘Movable Bridges in the British Isles’ website on the archive page at https://web.archive.org/web/20220330074326/http://www.movablebridges.org.uk/BridgePage.asp?BridgeNumber=1396.
+Note that this states that the lifting mechanism was steam powered which seems unlikely—the bridge was wooden and was counterbalanced so no great effort would be required to raise it and it would only need to be raised infrequently which would make steam powering uneconomical.

 The east portal of Glenfield Tunnel, Leicester and Swannington Railway.